gdumani/private-events/README.md

 ```
 To create a one-to-many association, we create User and Event databases.
 As Users can have multiple events, we need a one-to-many association to
 represent it.
-We specify the User and Event relationship by adding
+We specify the User and Event relationship by adding has_many:events
-has_many: events to the User model and belongs_to: User to the Event
+to the User model and belongs_to:User to the Event model.
- model.Then, we add user_id foreign_key in the Event table using migration.
+Then, we add user_id foreign_key in the Event table using migration.
 ```
 **Many-To-Many Relationship**
 ```